The Ickeny Collection: East Anglian Museum of Magic and Mythology logo

 Bounded in a Nutshell: Lockdown, Magic and Infinite Space takes the reader on a journey through the recent pandemic as seen by a magical practitioner: a potent expression of the power of magic, community and hope.
 The Ickeny Collection gets a mention too!

-And she has a new one out shortly!
+And she has a new one out!

 Image promoting Val's new book, with a witch's altar, a skull with wings and a pumpkin.